-Home » Assessment and Prevention Programs » FASD Prevention Programs
+Home » Screening and Intervention Programs » FASD Prevention Programs

 FASD Prevention Programs

-A total of 15 programs are being implemented using one of three identified evidence-based practices: Project CHOICES; Screening and Brief Intervention; and the Parent-Child Assistance Program (P-CAP).
+A total of 25 programs were implemented using one of three identified evidence-based practices: Project CHOICES; Screening and Brief Intervention; and the Parent-Child Assistance Program (PCAP).

 Screening and Brief Intervention

 The U.S. Preventive Services Task Force (2004) reviewed the literature and concluded that brief alcohol interventions with more than one contact with the client are effective.

 The elements in effective brief interventions were generally consistent with the 5-A’s approach (assess, advise, agree, assist, arrange) to behavioral counseling interventions

 adopted by that same Task Force.
 The program developed by Mary O’Connor and Shannon Whaley (2007) with a grant from the National Institutes of Alcohol Abuse and Alcoholism (NIAAA)

 follows this model and has found significant results.
 The program uses a simple written assessment of alcohol use and a 10-15 minute intervention with pregnant women that report

 drinking.
 Assessment and an appropriate brief intervention are provided at follow-up visits.
 Eleven programs were funded under this category targeting pregnant women in Women,